-“The glory of that golden age is seen in the halls of these colonial homes, where the sound of the footsteps of archaeologists, travelers, heads of state, princes and kings that dwelt there can still be heard.
+Today, a number of exclusive properties with the lineage of their colonial splendor offer unique travel experiences.
+In them, Asian mysticism harmonizes with all the comforts of modernity.“The glory of that golden age is seen in the halls of these colonial homes, where the sound of the footsteps of archaeologists, travelers, heads of state, princes and kings that dwelt there can still be heard.
 Most countries in Asia have been under European influence, and these properties are witnesses of that colonial past, reflected in the aesthetics of its interiors, the architecture and the art of their furniture,” says Stephane Junca, Managing Director of Secret Retreats.

 In the heart of Luan Prabang, Laos, you will find the idyllic Satri House.
 Currently converted into a cozy boutique hotel, the original residence belonged to Prince Soupha Nouvong, who, in 1975, became the first president of the People’s Democratic Republic of Laos.
 Its luxurious rooms are a journey through history.
-The polished terracotta floors and beautiful terraces overlooking the tropical garden and pool are the source of meditative contemplation.
+The polished terracotta floors and beautiful terraces overlooking the tropical garden and pool are the sources of meditative contemplation.
 In the simple and elegant decoration, a collection of vintage objects are visible, and the rooms and suites with four-poster beds are adorned with fine silk curtains that filter the sun.

 Castle, with nearly 200 years of history, is set in a small town of India’s Rajasthan.
 Recently restored and turned into an exclusive resort, the palace has 26 rooms, and its own polo field and stables.
 The restaurant specializes in typical regional dishes that can be served in the dining room, by the pool or in the garden.

 Qing Wang Fu Mansion

 This historic property was built in 1922 as a private home for the last chief eunuch of the Forbidden City.
-It was renamed Qing Wang Fu— or home of Prince Qing— after the mansion changed hands and became home to the fourth ruler of the Qing Dynasty.
+It was renamed Qing Wang Fu— or the home of Prince Qing— after the mansion changed hands and became home to the fourth ruler of the Qing Dynasty.
 It has 16 spacious suites with private patios and terraces, elegant dining rooms, studios, and luxurious bathrooms.
 The balance between the Eastern and Western world is impeccable.
-Much appreciated are the hand carved doors and windows and the polished wood floor, all restored to their original glory.
+Much appreciated are the hand-carved doors and windows and the polished wood floor, all restored to their original glory.

 Samar Villas & Spa